pmeeny/CI-MS3-FootballMemories/TESTING.md

 ### Actual Result 4_7

-## Feature 5 Memories, Memory, Add/Edit/Delete Memory
+## Feature 5 Memories, Add Edit Delete Memory
 ### User Story 5_1
 - User Story 5.1: Add Memory - As a regular user/admin user I can add a memory by selecting a tournament, uploading a memory image, entering a memory name, description, date and stadium.
 All fields are mandatory
 ### Test case steps 5_1